-Prerequisite: 85% in Honors Precalculus (recommended average) CREDIT: 1.0
+Grade 12 Prerequisite: 85% in Honors Precalculus (recommended average) Weighting: 20% FULL YEAR CREDIT: 1.0

 This is a college level course.
 The class pursues a discussion on curve sketching, differential calculus and integral calculus.
 Applications of differentiation and integration will be covered in depth.
 This course is focused on preparing for the Advanced Placement exam, and it will be studied through the use of the graphing calculator.
 This course may not be taken on a pass/fail basis.
-AP Calculus may be taken for dual enrollment credit through RACC.
 This course requires summer work to be completed prior to the start of the school year.
+Students can earn college credits by taking the AP exam (score needed depends on individual colleges) or by dually enrolling through RACC.